UNINTERRUPTED: a two way conversation between doctors & patients

 Even as the healthcare landscape shifts and technology continues to influence it, a strong, two-way, patient-doctor communication is still critical.

 A multi-market approach was formulated, spearheaded by a regional event in the form of a half-day workshop in Amsterdam.
-Action’s International Client Hub led the event concept and development from the outset, creating all content, collateral, supporting material, and branding.
+Action led the event concept and development from the outset, creating all content, collateral, supporting material, and branding.
 Running under the title “UNINTERRUPTED: the importance of a two-way conversation between doctors & patients”, the event featured guest speakers including a specialised haematologist, a GP and BBC journalist, a cardiac nurse, and two patients who suffer from atrial fibrillation.
-The Hub team led the liaison with external speakers on their presentations and decks, as well as briefing patients on their participation, ensuring that the messaging was delivered at an appropriate level for lay audiences and in line with compliance restrictions.
+The team led the liaison with external speakers, patients and event collateral, ensuring that the messaging was delivered at an appropriate level for lay audiences and in line with compliance restrictions.

-Special branding was created for the event to give it a unique identity and make a memorable impression on participants, and the identity was utilised across all event collateral and other supporting materials.
-In addition, the Hub team developed a press kit with supporting materials on the event topic, including a press release highlighting the event key messages, infographics with additional insights, as well as a deck on recent patient survey results.
-In order to reach target audiences through additional channels, while at the same time ensuring that messaging around the event was consistent, the Hub team also prepared engaging social media content, as well as guidelines for internal team members on communicating the event across the brand’s social media channels.
+Special branding was created for the event to give it a unique identity and make a memorable impression on participants, that was utilised across all event collateral and other supporting materials.
+In addition, the team developed a press kit with supporting materials on the event topic, including a press release highlighting the event key messages, infographics with additional insights, as well as a deck on recent patient survey results.
+In order to reach target audiences through additional channels, the team also prepared engaging social media content as well as guidelines for internal team members on communicating the event across the brand’s social media channels.